Jarno458/SatisfactoryArchipelagoMod/PatchNotes/Update_2.0.0.md

 ## Changed Stuff

+* The option to randomize starting recipes allows playing through the game's tutorial.
+  This alters the tutorial Hub tiers as needed to accommodate randomized recipes.
 * Lowered build costs for the Assembler and Foundry to increase the variety of recipes that could be picked at the start of the game
 * Improve websocket security
 * Moved connection info input from Mod Configs to Mod Savegame Settings (session settings)
   * Now entered as you create the world
+* Temporarily removed [MAM Enhancer](https://ficsit.app/mod/MAMTips) dependency to get this update out sooner
+  * This means unlock info in the MAM is no longer displayed correctly, but it will be added back in a future update

 ## Fixed Stuff